Juweria86/simple_shell/README.md

 This is a group project where we collaborate to build a simple shell.

-## To complete this project using:
+## To complete this project we used:

 * C language
 * shell